Meet the people, the process, and the history behind the creation of Glastonbury‘s painted bins…

 Last Updated on

-While most of the focus usually tends to be on the line-up announcements, building progress of the main stages and new areas – there are also loads of additional jobs that are currently taking place down on the Farm out of the ‘spotlights’.
+While most of the focus usually tends to be on the line-up announcements, building progress of the main stages and new areas – there are also loads of additional jobs that usually take place down on the Farm out of the ‘spotlights’, in preparation for each edition of Glastonbury Festival.

 Every Glastonbury-year, approximately 250,000 people (which includes festival-goers and staff alike) produce an incredible amount of rubbish throughout the festival weekend.
 One of its greatest successes is the Festival’s strategy for dealing with refuse.
 An integral, essential part of this approach is Glastonbury’s rubbish bins.